Petra Kammerevert: Member of the European Parliament, 2009–2024

-In the European Parliament, she works as a member of the Committee on Culture and Education, which is also responsible for media, information, youth and sports policy.
+In the European Parliament, Kammerevert worked as a member of the Committee on Culture and Education, which is also responsible for media, information, youth and sports policy.
 She served as her parliamentary group's coordinator on the committee from 2014 until 2017 and as its chairwoman from 2017 until 2019.
 Alongside Sabine Verheyen, Kammerevert was selected in 2016 as co-rapporteurs on the audio-visual media services directive, which seeks to introduce levies and cultural quotas on services like Netflix.
+She also served as her parliamentary group’s main negotiator on the European Media Freedom Act.

-In addition to her committee assignments, Kammerevert is substitute member of the Committee on Transport and Tourism and of the EU-Croatia Joint Parliamentary Committee.
-She is also a member of the Transatlantic Legislators' Dialogue (TLD), and the European Parliament Intergroup on the Digital Agenda.
-On the national level, she is a member of the executive committee of the SPD's commission on media.
+In addition to her committee assignments, Kammerevert was a substitute member of the Committee on Transport and Tourism and of the EU-Croatia Joint Parliamentary Committee.
+She was also a member of the Transatlantic Legislators' Dialogue (TLD), and the European Parliament Intergroup on the Digital Agenda.
+On the national level, she was a member of the executive committee of the SPD's commission on media.